Data-driven priors and their posterior concentration rates

-\begin{remark} An important consequence of Condition~S1, that will be used in the proof of our main theorems, is a bound on the likelihood ratio $R_n(\hat\theta_n)$ at the sieve MLE, in particular, there exists a constant $c > 1$ such that $R_n(\hat\theta_n) \geq e^{-c n \eps_n^2}$ with $\prob_{\theta^\star}$-probability converging to 1.
-See Lemma~8.1 in \citet{ggv2000}. \end{remark}
+\begin{remark} An important consequence of Condition~S1 is a bound on the likelihood ratio $R_n(\hat\theta_n)$ at the sieve MLE, which will be used in the proofs of our main theorems.
+In particular, there exists a constant $c > 1$ such that